 Do not try to uninstall system launchers, telephony, or similar core system apps as this might lead to an unusable phone.
 You will have to manually flash the stock firmware to revert to the previous working condition.

-List of Safe-to-Remove System Apps and Packages on Huawei Devices
+Safe-to-Remove System Apps on Huawei Devices

 Below is a list of packages categorized according to their importance in the proper functioning of your EMUI device.
 Keep in mind not all of these packages might be present on your device.
 If you try to uninstall them you’ll simply get a Failure [not installed for 0] message instead of Success.
 The list below has been compiled by XDA junior member RedSkull23.